adjspecies/explore621/CONTRIBUTING.md

 This is also the place to check the content of tags.

+Finally, runners should have a `help_text` attribute which contains a markdown string describing it and listing expected attributes.
+See the existing runners for the expected style.

 ### Displaying the data

 For each runner, there exists a means of displaying it using JavaScript and SVG.
 This is done through a function in `static/js/runners.js` named exactly the same as the runner in the `RUNNERS` dict above.
 This should simply get the container element using d3 and pass off the heavy lifting to a function in `static/js/vis.js`.
 There are a few existing visualization utilities available in there, so consider using (or modifying) one of those before writing a new one!